 Proven Destruction Technologies

-The Explosive Destruction System EDS provides on-site treatment of RCWM in a safe, environmentally sound manner.
-The EDS provides full containment of munitions while accessing and treating the contents and allows collection of samples to confirm treatment goals are met prior to opening the unit.
+The Explosive Destruction System – EDS – provides on-site destruction of RCWM in a safe, environmentally sound manner.
+The EDS provides full containment of munitions while accessing and treating the contents and allows collection of samples to confirm destruction goals are met prior to opening the unit.

-Designed by NSCMP (now CMA RCMD) and constructed by Sandia National Laboratories, the EDS serves as a transportable technology supporting both planned and unplanned (emergency) operations.
-Sandia built five EDS units for RCMD, which retains the system’s patent.
-The EDS units are operated by ECBC.
+Designed by CMA RCMD and constructed by Sandia National Laboratories, the EDS serves as a transportable technology supporting munitions response, operational range clearance, and explosives and munitions emergency response operations.
+Sandia built multiple EDS units for RCMD, which retains the system’s patent.

 EDS units have processed more than 2,300 items since entering service in 1999.